godmodelabs/dexter/README.md

 ```

 Views used as subviews can itself again contain subviews.
 One warning though, don't use too deep constructs to maintain
-high performance, the subviews will be rendered after the parent view to fulfill dependencies on DOM nodes and can slow
+high performance, subviews will be rendered after the parent view to fulfill dependencies on DOM nodes and can slow
 the application.

 ### Responsive JS